 Average GPA: 3.43

-The granddaddy of all mind stretching mental exercises, philosophy is a fantastic major that builds a student’s ability to think critically and argue.
+The granddaddy of all mind-stretching mental exercises, philosophy is a fantastic major that builds a student’s ability to think critically and argue.
 Law is heavily based on philosophical elements like ethics, and human nature—subjects that are commonly taught in a philosophy major.
 Philosophy is a difficult major.
-It requires students to think analytically, and form logical arguments.
-It also examines moral, political, and legal issues with no clear right or wrong while asking students to render judgement.
+It requires students to think analytically and form logical arguments.
+It also examines moral, political, and legal issues with no clear right or wrong while asking students to render judgment.
 Because of the difficulty level, some law schools may look more favorably at a degree in philosophy than a degree in a field like Criminal Justice.